henriquedaponte/PacManRL/README.md

 def question3d(): Agent would prefer the distant exit (+10), avoiding the cliff (-10)

 def question3e(): Agent would avoid both exits and the cliff (so an episode should never terminate)

+v4 (05/31/2023)

+in qlearningAgents.py:

+Wrote the following methods of the class QLearningAgent:

+def __init__(self, **args):
+        "You can initialize Q-values here..."

+def getQValue(self, state, action):
+        """
+          Returns Q(state,action)
+          Should return 0.0 if we have never seen a state or the Q node value otherwise
+        """

+def computeValueFromQValues(self, state):
+        """
+          Returns max_action Q(state,action)
+          where the max is over legal actions.
+Note that if there are no legal actions, which is the case at the terminal state, you should return a value of 0.0.
+        """

+  def computeActionFromQValues(self, state):
+       """
+         Compute the best action to take in a state.
+Note that if there are no legal actions, which is the case at the terminal state, you should return None.
+       """

+ def update(self, state, action, nextState, reward):
+        """
+          The parent class calls this to observe a state = action => nextState and reward transition.
+          You should do your Q-Value update here
+        """